Pets4Life Dog Training uses force-free positive reinforcement methods

 About Pets4Life Dog Training

 Cathy Beer is the Founder of Pets4Life, an education resource for cat and dog guardians, and a professional dog trainer located in Sydney’s lower North Shore.
-Cathy’s professional dog training qualification is a Cert IV in Companion Animal Services and a Delta Institute trainer.
+Her professional dog training qualification attained in October 2019 is a Cert IV in Companion Animal Services and a Delta Institute trainer.
 Cathy was a volunteer dog trainer instructor for four years at the Sydney All Breeds Dog Training Club in Concord, Sydney.
 Cathy is a member of the Pet Professional Guild Australia.

 Pets4Life Dog training services

 There is a reason underlying every canine behaviour.
 If you notice a sudden change in your dog’s behaviour from their normal calm temperament to ‘aggressive’ behaviour, take your dog immediately to the vet for a check up.
 Your dog may have an undiagnosed health issue, which is causing pain without you realising it.
 Your dog may be suffering from anxiety, which may require treatment.

 Every dog is an individual and they learn new skills at their own pace.
 Cathy will develop a training program that is tailored to your’s dog’s needs whether you have a new puppy or adopted a dog from a rescue group or shelter: